Aged Care Program

 MyMedicare General Practice in Aged Care Incentive

-To better support older Australians living in residential aged care to receive continuous, quality primary care services from a regular general practice and GP, a new MyMedicare General Practice in Aged Care Incentive has commenced.
+To better support older Australians living in residential aged care to receive continuous, quality primary care services from a regular general practice and GP, the MyMedicare General Practice in Aged Care Incentive has commenced.

-Eligible providers and practices registered with MyMedicare will be able to receive quarterly incentive payments for meeting the General Practice in Aged Care Incentive eligibility and servicing requirements.
+Eligible providers and practices registered with MyMedicare are able to receive quarterly incentive payments for meeting the General Practice in Aged Care Incentive eligibility and servicing requirements.

 We will improve outcomes for older Australians in WA by: